ardkastrati/CIL/README.md

 (make-env) $ python run.py
 ```

-This will produce a file called 'bpmrmf.csv' in the 'submission' folder containing the test predictions of our model, which can then be submitted directly to the [Kaggle competition][2] to achieve the same score as we did with our selected submission.
+This will produce a file called `bpmrmf.csv` in the `submission` folder containing the test predictions of our model, which can then be submitted directly to the [Kaggle competition][2] to achieve the same score as we did with our selected submission.

 ## Configuration
+# Introduction
-You can change the type of model and its configuration in the 'config.py' file.
+You can conveniently change the type of model used and its configuration by altering the `config.py` file.
+In the following we will describe the details of this.

+# Structure of `config.py`
+The configuration file contains five different `Python` dictionaries, one containing general parameters and one for the parameters of each model (i.e., NMF, SVD, SGD and BPMRMF).

 ## Authors